antoine-mait/DofusStock/README.md

    pip install -r requirements.txt
    ```

+4. Create Django base settings.py in dofustock_project folder and add the installed_apps.

+5. Create urls.py in the same folder and link the views to a path.

-4. Set up the database:
+6. Set up the database:
    ```bash
    python manage.py migrate
    ```

+7. Create the website.sqlite3 in the main folder

-5. Populate the database with the Api:
+8. Populate the database with the Api:
    ```bash
    python api_data_fetch.py
    ```

-6. Open the game on the correct game map and start the scraping process:
+9. Open the game on the correct game map and start the scraping process:
    ```bash
    python main.py
    ```

-7. Create a superuser account:
+10. Create a superuser account:
    ```bash
    python manage.py createsuperuser
    ```

-8. Run the development server:
+11. Run the development server:
    ```bash
    python manage.py runserver
    ```

-9. Access the application at http://127.0.0.1:8000/
+12. Access the application at http://127.0.0.1:8000/

 ## Additional Information